symfony/symfony-docs/book/templating.rst

 .. versionadded:: 2.5
     Setting versioned URLs on an asset-by-asset basis was introduced in Symfony 2.5.

-If you need to set a version for a specific asset, you can set the fourth argument (or the ``version`` argument) to the desired version:
+If you need to set a version for a specific asset, you can set the ``version`` argument if you are using Twig (or the fourth argument if you are using PHP) to the desired version:

 .. configuration-block::